Vote by Mail

 - Verify voter registration for Vote by Mail

-- Get an application to vote by mail *
+- Fill out on-line application to vote by mail *

 - Receive Vote by Mail ballot packet **